iron-fish/website/docs/onboarding/installation.md

 To run a miner replace `<threads>` with a number of threads to use for workers.

+**Note:** A valid graffiti is required to receive credit for mining blocks in the incentivized testnet.

 ```sh
 docker run --rm --tty --interactive --network host --volume <home-directory>/.ironfish:/root/.ironfish ghcr.io/iron-fish/ironfish:latest miners:start --threads=<threads>
 ```